Conference Panel: Constructions of Indigeneity in Postwar Art of the Americas

 Professional Service

-Since Spring 2021, I have served as an editor on the board of SEQUITUR, an open-access scholarly art and architectural history journal housed within the Boston University Department of History of Art & Architecture.
+For four volumes, I served as an editor on the board of SEQUITUR, an open-access scholarly art and architectural history journal housed within the Boston University Department of History of Art & Architecture.
 SEQUITUR has semiannually published exhibition and book reviews, research spotlights, artist interviews, and scholarly essays since 2014.
 The journal features work of graduate students of art, architecture, art history, and affiliated fields from at all universities.
 The issues I have worked on are linked below.

 For Freedoms: Civil Rights and Human Rights